foss-for-synopsys-dwc-arc-processors/embarc_bsp/doc/documents/getting_started/getting_started.rst

 Building a Sample Application
 #############################

-Using the ``blinky`` example, the following steps, which contains the commands used for the ARC GNU toolchain in a Windows environment, will describe how to build an embARC BSP application.
+Using the ``blinky`` example as demonstration, the following steps which contain the commands used for the ARC GNU toolchain in a Windows environment, will describe how to build an embARC BSP application.
 Please use the appropriate commands for your OS.

 1. Make sure the ARC GNU toolchain is installed in your environment, see :ref:`software_requirement`.